astropy/astropy/docs/coordinates/frames.rst

 Defining transformations between frames
 ---------------------------------------

-As indicated by the point (3) in the introduction above :ref:`astropy-coordinates-design`, a frame class on its own is likely not very useful until transformations are defined between it and other coordinate frame classes.
-The key concept for defining transformations in ``astropy.coordiantes`` is the "frame transform graph" (in the "graph theory" sense, not "plot"), which stores all of the transformations between the built-in frames, as well as tools for finding the shortest paths through this graph to transform from any frame to
+As indicated by the point (3) in the :ref:`introduction above
+<astropy-coordinates-design>`, a frame class on its own is likely not very
+useful until transformations are defined between it and other coordinate frame classes.
+The key concept for defining transformations in ``astropy.coordinates`` is the "frame transform graph" (in the "graph theory" sense, not "plot"), which stores all of the transformations between the built-in frames, as well as tools for finding the shortest paths through this graph to transform from any frame to